filipton/esp-hal-wifimanager/README.md

 ## Simple example
 Add this to your Cargo.toml (note also add `embassy`, its only for async):

+NOTE: this section is not updated, will update it sometime near feature.
 ```toml
 [dependencies]
 esp-hal = { version = "0.19.0", features = [ "esp32s3", "async" ] }